-He has also been Training & Development Director of Legal & General, Agency Director at Crown Financial Management and occasional non-executive director to a number of UK companies.
-He was a consultant to one of the UK’s major political parties and has delivered training for politicians, prospective candidates, party agents as well as canvassers.
+He has also been Training & Development Director at Legal & General, Agency Director at Crown Financial Management and occasional non-executive director to a number of UK companies.
+As a consultant to one of the UK’s major political parties he has delivered training for the political classes and still writes the occasional speech.

-His experience ranges from senior management to director-level with both profit-centre and bottom-line responsibility.
-This has included a spell as Chief Executive of an international investment brokerage based in the Middle East and director of an American yacht company based in France.
-He spent many years living and working on the Cote d’Azur in the yachting industry.
+His corporate experience is vast and has included a spell as Chief Executive of an investment brokerage based in the Middle East and director of an American yacht company based in France.
+He spent many years living and working on the Cote d’Azur.

 During his time in France he wrote an occasional boating column and other articles for Nice-Matin.

-After graduation (Physics and Mathematics) and a Masters in Occupational Psychology, Spygun began his career researching into driver behaviour and vehicle testing at the Government’s Road Research Laboratory followed by several years in banking plus some years in the French yachting industry before resuming his business career in the UK.
+After graduation (Physics and Mathematics) followed by a Masters in Applied Psychology, Spygun began his career researching into driver behaviour at the Government’s Road Research Laboratory followed, by several years in banking plus some years in the French yachting industry before resuming his business and writing career in the UK.

-He also has a rabid dislike for management jive-talk, although he does realise that his views need some approximate reasoning for any real-time probabilistic processes.
+He has a rabid dislike for management jive-talk, although he does realise that his views need some approximate reasoning for any real-time probabilistic processes.
 He is willing to get some communal thought-showers going but he hopes that he has left the first vapour trail in the blue-sky scenario – otherwise he feels that he will have to eat his own dog-food .
 In any event, he is willing to leave any idea in the car park with the engine running in case there is a need to do some deep-diving on the concepts and maybe burn some flip-chart.
-AIN any event, he is willing tothough he does agree that this view does need some approximate